 Once we finally got to the broadcasting room, the DJ tried to rope Lisa into the live interview, and the party coerced her to do it in hopes of getting info out of them.
 Lisa was immediately asked if she has a boyfriend and she tried to identify Tatsuya as her boyfriend in a big confession moment that Michel ruined (no one reacts to her saying this, by the way, even though… aren’t idols, like, discouraged from dating?
 Or was that not as harsh and gross in 1998?).
 Long story short, the producer marched off with all three idols so that they could perform a concert in another part of town.
 Yes, so that they, including the person who has never practiced singing with them, could perform a concert in another part of town in something like the next few hours.
 Rock on, demonic music industry.

-The new part of town had a few new locations, but the only thing of note prior to the dungeon was the local TV station, where we learned that Brown from Persona 1 was now working as a comedy TV host of some sort (I can’t shake the impression that his exact genre or mode might not exist in the west, so they had to go vague).
-Brown’s appearance was especially odd, since Yukino claimed he might have some idea what’s going on, only for him to not even comment on what’s going on?
+The new part of town had a few new locations, but the only thing of note prior to the dungeon was the local TV station, where we learned that Brown from Persona 1 was now working as a comedy TV host of some sort (I can’t shake the impression that his exact genre or mode might not exist in the west, and so they had to go vague).
+Brown’s cameo was especially odd, since Yukino claimed he might have some idea what’s going on, only for him to not even comment on what’s going on?
 Very strange.
 The concert was going to be played in Aoba Park, and after paying to spread a rumour that the flowers in the park could talk, we immediately offended one of them and got the entire party poisoned.
 Negotiation is one a SMT party’s core skills!

 Unfortunately, this was as far as Kyle and I could go, as it was the end of the night and the end of our session.
 Before wrapping up, we spread a rumour that a certain idol from decades past had disappeared in the park and that her ghost shows up there now as a rumour monster.
 Funny thing about this rumour: prior to hearing the inert rumour, we actually met said idol, still alive, long retired, and hanging out in a nearby restaurant.
 I was really worried about spreading the rumour, since I imagined it might like… retroactively kill her?
 But apparently not, as both the person and the rumour ghost coexist at the same time.
 Thank goodness!